-- Data logger - ClariVue 10 cable - ClariVue 10 - Computer with Device Configuration Utility installed - Formazin or StableCal Turbidity standards of your choice between 0 to 4000 TU. - Deionized (DI) water for rinsing sensor and 0.4 TU point for checking - 8 liter (2 gallon) black plastic bucket if you are using DI water as one of your check points. - 100 mm (4 in) diameter, black calibration cup for standards less than 20 TU - Isopropyl alcohol or denatured alcohol - Microfiber cloth
+- Data logger - ClariVUE 10 cable - ClariVUE 10 - Computer with Device Configuration Utility installed - Formazin or StableCal Turbidity standards of your choice between 0 to 4000 TU. - DI water for rinsing sensor and 0.4 TU point for checking - 8 litre (2 gallon) black plastic bucket if you are using DI water as one of your check points. - 100 mm (4 in), black calibration cup for standards greater than 20 TU